 Any animal lover would be horrified at the harshness of the lives of street dogs.
 In addition to suffering the local authority poisoning campaigns, they have no veterinary help and have to scavenge for food and water.
-Government institutions in Nepal give no assistance to animal welfare and there are no other animal welfare charities working in HART's areas, so its programmes are the only opportunity for help available to the dogs and cats there.
+Government institutions in Nepal give no assistance to animal welfare and there are no other animal welfare charities working in our partner areas, so its programmes are the only opportunity for help available to the dogs and cats there.

-HART will benefit thousands more dogs over its next year of operation.
+Our partners will benefit thousands more dogs over its next year of operation.
 The local communities of Pokhara will be protected from rabies and from other zoonotic diseases.
 Attitudes to animals will continue to evolve and their treatment will improve.
 Visitors to Pokhara will enjoy its beautiful location and charming facilities without being haunted by scared, diseased and unhappy animals roaming its streets.